 If a travel destination is cheaper, will an organized tour to that destination cost proportionally less?

-A couple months back I got an e-mail from an older woman saying, “I understand what you are saying about the destination making the biggest difference out of anything in your travel budget, but why does that not show up in tour prices?
-It seems like booking a tour to India or Peru is going to cost me just as much as booking one to Greece or Spain.”
+I once got an e-mail from a reader asking this: “I understand what you are saying about the destination making the biggest difference out of anything in your travel budget, but why does that not show up in tour prices?
+It seems like booking a tour to India or Peru is going to cost me just as much as booking one to Greece or Italy.”

 In many cases, she’s right.
-I was reminded of this when I got a glossy catalog in the mail the other day from Geographic Expeditions.
-They’re a fine company and are definitely going to take care of your every waking need during a tour and will ensure that you’re staying in top-notch hotels.
+I was reminded of this the last time I got a glossy catalog in the mail from a big international tour company.
+They’re a fine company and are definitely going to take care of your every waking need during a tour and they put their guests in top-notch hotels.
 Still, this catalog was on their family adventures and my eyes popped out when I saw some of the prices.
-A 13-day Vietnam tour listed prices starting at a level that would cost a family of four 25 thousand U.S. dollars.
+A 13-day Vietnam tour listed prices starting at a level that would cost a family of four $25,000 U.S. dollars.
 And no, that’s not counting airfare.
 From $7,330 for adults, from $5,775 for children.
-Divide that $26,210 by 13 days and it’s a cost of more than $2,000 per day.
+Divide that $26,210 by 13 days and it’s a cost of more than $2,000 per day for a family.

 How does that compare to what you will spend in Vietnam on your own?
-Well, we spent $150 per day for a family of three and that didn’t require much sacrificing.
-We stayed in decent hotels, ate at good restaurants all meals, took a first-class overnight train, and hired a lot of taxis.
+Well, we spent $150 per day for my family of three and that didn’t require much sacrificing.
+We stayed in decent air-conditioned hotels, ate at good restaurants all meals, took a first-class overnight train, and hired a lot of taxis.
 Even if we had traveled to a wider area and taken organized tours of Sapa and Ha Long Bay, it would have required some serious effort to spend more than $500 a day.
 After all, the best hotel in Hanoi is often less than $250 and then it drops down fast after that.
-(See the earlier post on travel prices in Vietnam.)

 I honestly don’t think I could spend $2,000 a day in Vietnam without buying a motorbike each day or two and mixing gold leaf into my spring rolls.